Last Clear Chance: Production

-Release and legacy
+Reception and legacy

 Last Clear Chance was originally distributed only in western states that were served by Union Pacific.
 It was released in 16 mm film, and by 1960 was described as being "shown widely in all sections of the country."
 A copyright on the film was not registered, and it is in the public domain.
 A copy of the film is in the Prelinger Archives, and as such it is available to be freely downloaded or streamed from the Internet Archive.

 The film was received positively by many people who worked in the safety industry, with it being reported that many of them considered it to be "the most moving and hard-hitting educational film on highway grade crossing accident prevention and traffic safety in recent years."
 It received an award at a national safety film contest.
 Rick Prelinger described the film as being "engaging" and opined that it was a "skillful drama."
 Bill Gibron of DVD Verdict branded the film as "hyper somber" and wrote that "we learn, finally, why reckless driving, trains, and painful automotive accidents don't mix.
 The question everyone keeps asking is 'Why don't they look?'
 The answer is simple.
 They're dopes!"